You Only Need A Few Hours to Start Your Own Part-Time Business

 You could also offer to write online profiles or develop personal websites to help promote your clients.
 For example, I have met people whose sole business is writing profiles for LinkedIn.

 Carefully plan out and set up your yard sale, just like you would set up a business.
-Start with a small plan, maybe just one page.
+Start with a small business plan, maybe just one page.
 Then, create a meticulous inventory of everything you could sell.

 Put together a comprehensive marketing plan including signage, online and local newspaper listings, and neighborhood flyers.
 Don’t be shy about contacting everyone in your email database and trumpeting your event on social media!